Why Was Popcorn Ceiling Popular?

 There is no safe level of asbestos, so it’s best to be careful around any ceiling that might contain asbestos and to consider getting your popcorn ceiling removed and replaced if it was made with asbestos.

-Because of the known risks of popcorn ceiling, it’s also a feature that can lower the value of your home, even when it’s still in good condition.
+Because of the known risks of popcorn ceilings, it’s also a feature that can lower the value of your home, even when it’s still in good condition.

 In addition to lowering home values, popcorn ceilings can make it harder to sell your home, especially if the prospective buyer knows that popcorn ceilings were made with asbestos.